portphp/portphp/docs/readers.md

 $reader = new ExcelReader($file, null, 3);
 ```

-### OneToManyReader
+## OneToManyReader

-Allows for merging of two data sources (using existing readers), for example you have one CSV with orders and another with order items.
+Allows for merging of two data sources (using existing readers), for example
+you have one CSV with orders and another with order items.

-Imagine two CSV's like the following:
+Imagine two CSVs like the following:

 ```
 OrderId,Price